-Consult with your veterinarian about how to best protect your puppy in the battle against fleas.
+Consult with your veterinarian about how to best protect your dog in the battle against fleas.
 The most effective products are available only by prescription.
 If you choose an over-the-counter product, examine the label carefully and strictly follow product instructions to ensure the health and safety of your pets.